au-re/mdx-deck/packages/website-pdf/README.md

 # website-pdf

-Save a URL as a PDF
+Save a URL as a PDF using [puppeteer-core](https://pptr.dev/).

+You'll need to have a Chromium or Chrome executable available on your system.
+If you want Puppeteer to download its own browser, install the `puppeteer` package separately.

 ```sh
 npm i -D website-pdf